 Archaeology Live at Sutton Hoo

-This May half-term, as the first step towards our major work to transform your experience of Sutton Hoo, something very special is going to be happening.
-The first archaeological dig within the Sutton Hoo Scheduled Monument in nearly 30 years will be taking place to excavate the footprint of our new viewing tower.
+In May, we took the first step towards our major work to transform your experience of Sutton Hoo.
+The first archaeological dig within the Sutton Hoo Scheduled Monument in nearly 30 years took place as we excavated the footprint of our new viewing tower.

-Taking place between Tuesday 29 May and Saturday 2 June, we will be carrying out a one-off archaeological dig within the Scheduled Monument at Sutton Hoo, right next to the Anglo-Saxon Royal Burial Ground.
+This one-off archaeological dig took place within the Scheduled Monument at Sutton Hoo, right next to the Anglo-Saxon Royal Burial Ground.

-The dig will be the first step amongst the many things we have planned on the site as part of our project, ‘Releasing the Sutton Hoo Story’.
+The dig was the first step amongst the many things we have planned on the site as part of our project, ‘Releasing the Sutton Hoo Story’.